LV= iShares ESG Overseas Corporate Bond Index Pn

 Human rights policy

-Find funds that have policies relating to human rights issues.
-Funds of this kind typically require companies to demonstrate higher standards, although some fund managers work to encourage improvements.
+Has policies relating to human rights issues.
+Typically require companies to demonstrate higher standards, although some managers work to encourage improvements.
 Investee companies are often judged against internationally agreed norms or standards.
 Strategies vary.
-See fund information for further detail.
-Fund Governance
+Gilts & Sovereigns

 ESG integration strategy

-Find funds that factor in 'environmental, social and governance' issues as part of their investment decision making process.
+Find fund / asset managers that factor in 'environmental, social and governance' issues as part of their investment decision making process.
 A focus on 'ESG' typically means a fund is carrying out additional research to help reduce ESG related risks.
 It does not necessarily mean a focus on sustainability.
 Strategies vary.
 See fund literature.
-How The Fund Works
+How The Fund/Portfolio Works

 Passive / index driven strategy